 2) Pricing Financial Instruments: The Finite Difference Method - Domingo Tavella, Curt Randall

 Pricing Financial Instruments: The Finite Difference Method is a slightly older text than most on FDM.
 The book is designed to go from 'theory to solution' from start to finish.
 The book begins with theory on stochastic differential equations and analytical examples of their pricing, with a discussion on the Feynmann-Kac approach.
 Finite Difference Methods are then discussed, with stability analysis provided.
 Techniques for solving sparse systems of linear equations are then considered.
 Tavella and Randall have included a useful chapter on special issues, particularly relating to performance and jump-diffusion models.

-Although the book does show its age with regard to its approach to stability analysis and discretisation techniques, it is still a very useful text for the practising quant analyst (or fluid dynamics engineer!).
+Although the book does show its age with regard to its approach to stability analysis and discretisation techniques, it is still a very useful text for the practising quant analyst.

 As with the book below by Evans, Blackledge and Yardley, this text is not recent and is extremely theoretical.
 It covers parabolic, elliptic and hyperbolic PDE.
 Regarding parabolic PDE, which are most applicable to the quantitative analyst (since Black-Scholes is of parabolic classification), there is an extensive discussion on numerical stability of the methods.
 Non-linear parabolic PDE are even discussed.
 For hyperbolic PDE, the Lax-Wendroff method is utilised.
 For the elliptic equations, a good treatment is provided on iterative matrix methods, particularly Jacobi, Gauss-Siedel and SOR.

 Although most quants will find the book somewhat dated and theoretical, it is useful for an alternative approach to the remaining "implementation" books.
 In particular, the stability analysis provides good insight into the FDM method, not usually gained by books geared towards programmatic development.